-Do you write lots of blog posts for your own website?
-But also want to share them on other publishing sites such as Huffington Post or Medium?
-Perhaps you write a lot of guests posts but the original content sits on your site?
+If you write lots of blog posts for your own website but also want to share them on other publishing sites you are probably worried about being ‘punished’ for publishing duplicate content.

-If you are posting to Medium from wordpress using a plugin, then this is handled automatically.
-If you are posting to Huffington Post, then they take care of this too.
-But if you are posting to another blog then you should ensure the site owner takes care of this.
+If you are posting to Medium from your own wordpress blog using a plugin, then this is handled automatically.
+If you are posting to Huffington Post, then they usually take care of this too.

-Let me give you an example of a site that I help to manage.
+Here’s an example of a site that I help to manage:

 Was originally published here: http://www.prosperitykitchen.co.uk/declutter/how-decluttering-will-change-your-life/

 The author was contacted and asked if she would be happy for us to share her post on this website.
 The topic is relevant and it offered her a chance to get fresh eyes on her post.
 She was happy for us to syndicate her post once I explained how we would do it.

 We copied the article completely, and added this code into the header section of the post:

 We also added this text and a link at the bottom of the post, because it seems polite to offer a link and credit to the author.

 This article first appeared on Prosperity Kitchen.